Samsung Galaxy Note 10 full review

 Although it was rumoured the Note 10 would come with up to 1TB of internal storage, that’s sadly not the case.
 It does have 256GB as standard though which is double that of the Note 9.

 A key change is that only the Note 10+ has a microSD card slot so if you’re a fan of expandable storage then the regular model no longer fits the bill.

-The spec sheet we’ve been given also says 512GB will only be available on the 10+ and this comes with a whopping 12GB of RAM regardless of storage capacity.
-The regular Note 10 has a still very healthy 8GB.
+The 512GB model is only available on the 10+ and this comes with a whopping 12GB of RAM regardless of storage capacity.
+256GB of storage will have to be enough, and the regular Note 10 has a still very healthy 8GB.